-We're pleased to present to you this year's Annual Drinking Water Quality Report.
+We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water sources have been determined to be from groundwater sources.
-Our water sources Grove Spring, 300 East Well, and Silver Leaf Well.
+Our water sources are Toquerville Spring and Washington County Water Conservancy District.

-The Drinking Water Source Protection Plan for Alpine City is available for your review.
+The Drinking Water Source Protection Plan for Toquerville City is available for your review.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
-Our sources have been determined to have a low level of susceptibility from potential contamination from sources such as roads, septic tanks and homes.
+Our sources are in remote and protected areas and have a low level of susceptibility to potential contamination sources.
 We have also developed management strategies to further protect our sources from contamination.
 Please contact us if you have questions or concerns about our source protection plan.

 There are many connections to our water distribution system.
 When connections are properly installed and maintained, the concerns are very minimal.
-However, unapproved and improper piping changes or connections can adversely affect not only the availability, but also the quality of the water.
+However, unapproved, and improper piping changes or connections can adversely affect not only the availability, but also the quality of the water.
 A cross connection may let polluted water or even chemicals mingle into the water supply system when not properly protected.
 This not only compromises the water quality but can also affect your health.
 So, what can you do?
 Do not make or allow improper connections at your homes.
 Even that unprotected garden hose lying in the puddle next to the driveway is a cross connection.
 The unprotected lawn sprinkler system after you have fertilized or sprayed is also a cross connection.
 When the cross connection is allowed to exist at your home, it will affect you and your family first.
 If you'd like to learn more about helping to protect the quality of our water, call us for further information about ways you can help.